 If you made a list of every mammal that can fly, it would have only one entry: Bats.

 The worst component about having bats in your attic (past it just being gross) is that those fellas have nowhere to poop.
 That’s right!
 All that harmful bat guano that can transfer histoplasmosis simply goes down straight onto your attic flooring, and even worse, your insulation.

 Bat Removal vs Extermination

-Bats are protected in most parts of the country, so see to it you make use of a specialist when taking care of a bat issue.
+Bats are protected in most parts of the country, so see to it you make use of a specialist when removing a bat issue.

-The absolute ideal means to do away with bats is via an approach called exclusion.
+The absolute ideal means of wildlife removal, bats are via an approach called exclusion.
 Instead of trying to draw a bat into a trap, the most intelligent thing to do is force it to leave (which they will certainly do in the evening to go hunt) and never allow it back in!
 Sound crazy?

-When clients call us with a bat issue in Denver, the first thing we do is discover exactly how they entered.
-Once we recognize the entrance holes that they utilized to infest your attic, we establish one-way doors at those entrance points.
+When clients call us with a bat issue or attic repairs in Denver, the first thing we do is discover exactly how they entered.
+Once we recognize the entrance holes that they utilized to infest your attic, we establish one-way doors at those entry points.
 By doing this, as soon as your bats go hunting during the night, they are not able to come back in.

 Here’s just how we deal with a bat exclusion job:

 - Spend a LOT of time identifying each bat access point into your home

 - Set up one way doors at each access point